-Gold Dust Aucuba will grow to be about 10 feet tall at maturity, with a spread of 10 feet.
+Japanese Aucuba will grow to be about 8 feet tall at maturity, with a spread of 8 feet.
 It has a low canopy, and is suitable for planting under power lines.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 20 years.

 This shrub does best in a location that gets morning sunlight but is shaded from the hot afternoon sun, although it will also grow in full shade.
 Keep it away from hot, dry locations that receive direct afternoon sun or which get reflected sunlight, such as against the south side of a white wall.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It may require supplemental watering during periods of drought or extended heat.
 It is not particular as to soil pH, but grows best in rich soils.
 It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
-This is a selected variety of a species not originally from North America.
+This species is not originally from North America.